 NSA issues warning to iPhone and Android users — do this to stop hackers

 Staying safe from phishing attacks and impersonation scams requires that you remain vigilant online — especially when checking your inbox or your messages — while bad apps can be avoided by checking their ratings and reviews to ensure they actually do what they should.
-Likewise, if you’re using an Android phone, you want to avoid sideloading apps as they could contain malware since they don’t go through the same rigorous security checks that ones from official app stores.
+Likewise, if you’re using an Android phone, you want to avoid sideloading apps as the APK files used to install them could contain malware.
+This is because they don’t go through the same rigorous security checks that ones from official app stores do.

-However, even if you practice excellent cyber hygiene and avoid clicking on links from unknown senders and take extra precautions like using a VPN when connected to public Wi-Fi, there are still ways that hackers can manage to compromise your devices.
+However, even if you practice excellent cyber hygiene, avoid clicking on links from unknown senders and take extra precautions like using a VPN when connected to public Wi-Fi, there are still ways that hackers can manage to compromise your devices.

 To help keep your devices safe though, the U.S. National Security Agency issued a warning years ago that still applies today.
 Here’s why this simple practice can be effective at keeping both the best iPhones and the best Android phones protected from hackers.